 The Diversity Steering Committee is co-chaired by two senior partners, who answer directly to the managing partner, and are responsible for supporting and enhancing the firm’s diversity efforts.
 The co-chairs and the steering committee members are dedicated to enabling meaningful, long-term changes that ensure that the firm is second to none in attracting, developing, nourishing and retaining the most talented professionals without regard to race, ethnicity, gender, creed, sexual orientation, age, or social or geographic background.

 Our Diversity partners, John Latham and Cari Dawson serve as co-chairs of the firm’s Diversity Steering Committee.
-They work with the committee, comprised of attorneys and staff from all of our offices, to support and foster diversity and inclusion initiatives throughout the firm.
+They work with the committee, composed of attorneys and staff from all of our offices, to support and foster diversity and inclusion initiatives throughout the firm.

 John Latham, Co-Chair

 Emily Costin, Co-Chair, Women’s Initiative Committee